From Common Envelope Evolution to Luminous Red Novae I: A One-dimensional Radiation Hydrodynamic Model: Energy conservation

 \section{Energy conservation}

-Because the gravitational and radiation pressure are treated as explicit source terms in the energy equation, and the implicit radiation transport solver also cannot conserve energy to machine precision, it is necessary to examine the energy conservation in our simulations.
+Because the gravitational force and a part of the radiation pressure are treated as explicit source terms in the energy equation, and the implicit radiation transport solver cannot conserve energy to machine precision, it is necessary to examine the energy conservation of our simulations.
 Dimensional analysis shows that \citep{colombo2019},

 when $v_{\text{gas}}/c\ll1$.
 Because this condition is satisfied in all of our simulations, we analyze the energy conservation of our simulations by substituting Equation \ref{eqn:approximation} into \ref{eqn:hydroenergy}, and obtain